A comparison among a fuzzy algorithm for image rescaling with other methods of digital image processing: The Interval valued Fuzzy point of view

-\begin{remark} \rm There are other possible constructions of the set $K_{\alpha}$, the choice of the previous operator is motivated by the length of the interval is fundamental in the magnification process given in \cite{Mesiar}, since the length of each interval membership is fixed a priori. \end{remark}
+\begin{remark} \rm There are other possible constructions of the multifunction $K_{\alpha}$, and the choice of the previous operator is motivated by the length of the interval being fundamental in the magnification process given in \cite{Mesiar}, since the length of each interval membership is fixed a priori. \end{remark}